THE COW OF QUEENS

 We continue to work with the brilliant casting director, Meredith Tucker (WHITE LOTUS) to cast the second lead.

 You can read about my writing process with this script on Scott Myer's blog Go Into The Story

 My dad was my best friend.
 He called me “Kate the Great” and “Little Shit” in the same sentence.
 When he got sick, I couldn’t leave his side.
 He didn’t want to go and we fought with everything we had right up to the end.
 Cancer is a dance between hope and acceptance.
 Hope powers you through the circus of pills and painful treatments.
-However, there’s a tipping point where hope becomes a form of denial and only creates more suffering.
+However, there’s a tipping point when hope becomes a form of denial and only creates more suffering.
 Here, acceptance is the only balm.
 But surrender too soon, and you’ll always wonder if you should’ve fought harder.
 My dad’s final days were a fight to the death.
 When it was all over I was haunted by the question, “When and how do you say goodbye?”
 Then I heard some neighbors talking about a cow that escaped a local slaughterhouse who spent the day evading the NYPD.
 Instantly, I found my answer.
 THE COW OF QUEENS re-imagines my dad and me, as a Don Quixote/Sancho Panza duo on a mission to right one last wrong.
 The adventure is a chance to say goodbye and accept the inevitable but also defy death because, damn, this cow is going to live.